HynekPetrak/passat/README.md

 # Passat - password auditing tool

 A Python tool, that analyses password sets by performing various statistics.
-The statistics might be useful to asses password quality, common patern and effectiveness of password policy implementation.
+The statistics might help to assess general password quality, common paterns, weak password based on common base words or effectiveness of password policy implementation.

+In can be used on any password sets, active directory ntds dumps, application password database dumps, credentilas collected during red team or pen test projects.

 ## Installation